cbergmeir/cc2425/session4/README.md

       - 80:80
 ```

-If you are familiar with docker-compose the file should look very familiar.
+If you are familiar with Docker Compose the file should look very familiar.
 A key difference is that instead of **"services"** we have **"instances."** And you guessed correctly - each section there corresponds to a Singularity instance that will be created.
 In this guide, we will walk through each of the sections in detail.
 Instance folders

 Generally, each section in the yaml file corresponds with a container instance to be run, and each container instance is matched to a folder in the present working directory.
 For example, if I give instruction to build an nginx instance from a nginx/Singularity.nginx file, I should have the following in my singularity-compose: